ava-labs/hypersdk/docs/tutorials/morpheusvm/intro.md

 Note: if you see an error when importing `"github.com/ava-labs/hypersdk/vm/defaultvm"`, running `go mod tidy` should fix it

 At this point, we've implemented the necessary components of MorpheusVM.
-In the next section, we'll look at extending MorpheusVM with options.
-By adding options, we can test the correctness of our VM by adding workload tests.
+It's time to move onto the next section, where we will implement options and extend the functionality of MorpheusVM.